 - The Heritage Program provides outpatient group and individual therapy Monday through Friday and is staffed by a licensed multi-disciplinary team including a psychiatrist, registered nurses, social workers and counselors.

-- The Heritage team will work with patient, family, and community healthcare providers to help patients improve quality of life by identifying and practicing a variety of coping skill designed to help a patient improve mood and reduce distress.
+- The Heritage team will work with patient, family and community healthcare providers to help patients improve quality of life by identifying and practicing a variety of coping skills designed to help a patient improve mood and reduce distress.

 Medicare and most private insurance plans cover services.
 Lunch and snacks are provided.

 - Have symptoms or behaviors that interfere with social, vocational, or educational functioning.